KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/open-your-reality-larson-attribution-shield.md

 **Indicators Suggesting Automation:**

-1. **Professional production** (high quality visuals / audio)
-2. **Formulaic structure** ("What if I told you..." opening)
+1. **Formulaic structure** ("What if I told you..." opening)
-3. **Anomalous low engagement** (subscriber base not tracking with viewership)
+2. **Anomalous low engagement** (subscriber base not tracking with viewership)
-4. **Patreon monetization** (revenue model despite low views)
+3. **Patreon monetization** (revenue model despite low views)

 **Assessment:**

-Channel exhibits patterns consistent with automated content generation — potentially AI-driven script creation, voice synthesis, stock footage assembly, and scheduled publication.
+Channel exhibits patterns consistent with automated content generation — potentially AI-driven script creation and scheduled publication.
 However, the degree of automation remains unconfirmed.
 The subscriber count may indicate prior success with this model, a purchased subscriber base, or an inactive audience.

 ---